Kiril-Mordan/reusables/docs/proompter.md

     HTTP Request: POST http://localhost:11434/api/chat "HTTP/1.1 200 OK"

     Nice to meet you, Kyrios!
 I'm LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
-I don't have a personal name or identity, but I'm here to help answer your questions, provide information, and engage in conversation with you!
+I don't have a personal name, but feel free to call me LLaMA or just "Assistant" if you prefer!
+What brings you here today?